hubenschmidt/asr-rag/README.md

-# ASR-RAG: Go Jargon Correction via RAG
+# ASR-RAG: Go jargon correction via RAG post-processing

-Teaching PoC that demonstrates how a RAG pipeline can improve ASR transcription quality for Go programming terminology.
+Demonstrates RAG pipeline to improve automatic speech recognition transcription quality for Go programming terminology.
 Whisper often mishears Go-specific jargon (e.g., "go routines" instead of "goroutines").
-By retrieving relevant terminology from a vector database and feeding it to an LLM, we correct these errors post-transcription.
+By retrieving relevant terminology from a vector database and feeding it to an LLM, errors are corrected post-transcription.

 ## Architecture